quintoandar/python-chain/README.md

 state = chain.state()
 ```

 If you want to feed data into your initial state, you can pass then as kwargs.
-The key value pair on the kwargs of your state will be passed as attributes on your chain context.
+The key-value pair on the kwargs of your state will be passed as attributes on your chain context.
 Like so:

 ```
 import chain